 build-essential - this program is needed for compiling source code into machine binaries (programs).

 fakeroot - this program removes the need to become root for building a package

 libncurses5-dev - this program is needed for using make menuconfig or make xconfig.

-libqt3-mt-dev libqt3-headers - these programs are needed for running make xconfig.
+libqt3-mt-dev libqt3-headers - these programs are needed for running make xconfig with QT 3.

 linux-source-? - this is the kernel source package you need to download in order to build the kernel.